xiaoli321/Predict_Recessions/README.md

 ## Results for other G7 countries ##

-Additonal results can be found on page 5 of the following link -> https://drive.google.com/open?id=1ORYaAcCYyxFyZ5wVra2ARjGm-4m51MSK
+Additional results can be found on page 5 of the following link -> https://drive.google.com/open?id=1ORYaAcCYyxFyZ5wVra2ARjGm-4m51MSK

 ## Dataset ##
 Dataset for model can be found here -> https://drive.google.com/open?id=1UbXGOyE6pCyRZ3eupC5EUv3D5e7sI4tD